Nisha-d7/WP2_Lab1/README.md

   const root = ReactDOM.createRoot(app);
   root.render(<Header />);
 </script>

 The component is named Header, and it returns a heading element.

 It must start with a capital letter to distinguish it from HTML tags.

 ReactDOM.createRoot() and render() are used to display the component in the browser.

-Nesting Components
+Nesting Components:

-It allows us to nest components inside other components.
+It allows you to nest components inside other components.

-For instance, here HomePage is a top-level component that includes the Header component inside it.
+For instance, HomePage is a top-level component that includes the Header component inside it.

 function Header() {
   return <h1>Develop.
 Preview.
 Ship.</h1>;
 }